 Ready for some good news about our economy?

-Here is just a slice of the picture.
-Check out these numbers RE venture capital and job creation in Arizona:
+And for a difference slice of the picture, check out these numbers RE venture capital and job creation in Arizona:

 $182 million in NIH funding in 2013;

 to obtain research and venture-capital for start-ups: 43 from Arizona’s 3 universities from 2010-2013;

 Arizona is home to 1219 bioscience business establishments